Nordstrom Anniversary Sale 2020: Shop Our Staff's Top Picks

 Score a deal on Lancôme skincare with this anti-aging set of two full-size bottles of the Advanced Génifique Serum and travel-size Génifique Eye Cream.

-This stunning rose gold Smeg toaster is on the top of many Wish Lists among the ET Style team.
-Looks gorgeous on the counter top, while delivering a perfectly toasted piece of bread.
+The rose gold Smeg toaster has sold out, but the equally stunning gold electric kettle is still around!
+Looks gorgeous on the counter top, while heating up water in a flash.

 Save almost 40% off this designer leather wallet by Tory Burch, featuring her famous logo.